opis/json-schema/1.x/structure.md

 of the boolean: `true` - valid, `false` - invalid.
 If it is an object, then it must contain the steps needed for validation.
 These steps come in the form of **keywords** and every keyword has a specific meaning.
-Keywords are applied to data starting from the root of the document schema, and descend to children.
+Keywords are applied to data starting from the root of the document schema and descend to their children.

 Here are some examples